Skip to main content

 Overview

 Michele R. Decker, ScD, MPH, is a Professor in the Department of Population, Family and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health.
-She holds an endowed Bloomberg Professorship of American Health, where she leads the Violence Steering Committee.
-She directs the Women's Health & Rights Program of the Center for Public Health & Human Rights.
-A social epidemiologist by training, her research portfolio addresses the epidemiology, social determinants, health impact, and prevention of gender-based violence (GBV) and other gender inequities in diverse global settings, in concert with practitioners and communities most affected, and with diverse extramural support (CDC, NIH, NIJ, OWH).
+She holds an endowed Bloomberg Professorship of American Health, and leads the Initiative's Violence Steering Committee.
+She directs the Johns Hopkins Center for Global Women's Health and Gender Equity.
+A social epidemiologist by training, Decker's applied research portfolio addresses the epidemiology, social determinants, health impact, and prevention of gender-based violence (GBV) and other gender inequities in diverse global settings, in concert with practitioners and communities most affected, and with diverse extramural support (CDC, NIH, NIJ, OWH).
 Decker's work includes evaluation of innovative GBV prevention and response strategies including housing supports, clinic-based interventions and tech-based solutions, as well as research in partnership with communities to document violence and understand and mitigate its impact.
 She blends large-scale quantitative investigations with qualitative methods.
 She is the founding instructor of the GBV course here at JHSPH.

 Select Publications

-Selected publications from the last 5 years focused on empowerment, violence and other social determinants of women's sexual/reproductive health including HIV.
+Selected publications on empowerment, violence and other social determinants of women's health

 • Decker MR, Crago AL, Chu SK, Sherman SG, Seshu MS, Buthelezi K, Dhaliwal M, Beyrer C.Human rights violations against sex workers: burden and effect on HIV.
 Lancet.
 2015 Jan 10;385(9963):186-99.